Regulatory actions for July 17, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Globus Medical, Hyperfine, Subtle Medical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: 4SC, Annovis, Argenx, Eton, Kyverna, Lexicon, Nymox, Passage, Sellas, Zai Lab.

 Briefs